Superpixel-based Knowledge Infusion in Deep Neural Networks for Image Classification: Introduction

-One can observe that the superpixels share a binary relation with their adjacent neighbours, resulting in a graph structure.
-Our present work deals with treating the relational information conveyed by the superpixels as domain-information about an image and providing this information to aid in image classification tasks.
-It has been observed that incorporating domain knowledge can enhance the performance of deep learning systems~\cite{dash2021incorporating}.
-In this work, we leverage spatial information from the image and infuse domain knowledge in the form of binary relations procured from the superpixel graph representation of the image.
+In this work, we leverage spatial information from the image and infuse knowledge in the form of binary relations procured from the superpixel graph representation of the image.
 CNN filters tend to learn parameters based on pixel-level information.
 We hypothesise that fusing such superpixel-level information can provide a higher-level understanding of the image and aid a CNN in classification tasks.
 Specifically, we treat the graph resulting from the image superpixels as an input to a GNN and learn a CNN-based vision system together with the GNN.
-The coupled hybrid CNN+GNN system is expected to be knowledge-rich both at the level of raw pixels and at the level of superpixels.
+The coupled hybrid CNN+GNN system is expected to be knowledge-rich, both at the level of raw pixels and superpixels.